nathanl/authority/README.markdown

 <a name="custom_authorizers">
 #### Custom Authorizers

-If you want to customize your authorizers even further - for example, maybe you want them all to have a method like `has_permission?(user, permission_name)` - you can insert a custom class into the inheritance chain.
+If you want to customize your authorizers even further - for example, maybe you want them all to have a method like `has_permission?(user, permission_name)` - just use normal Ruby inheritance.
+For example, add your own parent class, like this:

 ```ruby
 # lib/my_app/authorizer.rb